Why encrypt your online traffic with VPN ?Hackers, the MPAA / RIAA, Government, and your ISP snooping on your online activities ?

 Bypass Region Restrictions - access blocked sites

-As an end user, you should probably not worry much about the different encryption protocols (PPTP, L2TP,IPsec,SSTP, SSL/OpenVPN), as most of them have their benefits and drawbacks.
-It is probably enough to say that there have been some vulnerabilities found in the PTTP protocol, however, the most widely used ones are IPSec and SSL.
+As an end user, you should probably not worry much about the different encryption protocols (PPTP, L2TP/IPsec,SSTP, SSL/OpenVPN), as most of them have their benefits and drawbacks.
+It is probably enough to say that there have been some vulnerabilities found in the PPTP protocol, however, the most widely used ones are IPSec, SSL and OpenVPN.
+There is some variation in speed between the protocols, as newer ones may require more processing power, or have more header overhead.

 How to Choose a VPN Provider